How to Make Great Money as a Freelance Translator

 • Explain how your education, work history, and areas of expertise line up with the project

 Consider taking smaller jobs and accepting lower rates at first.
-You’ll gain experience and references you can leverage later to get higher rates.
+You’ll gain experience and references you can leverage later for higher rates.

 How Much Does a Freelance Translator Make?

 Pay rates for translation jobs vary based on language pair, type of translation needed, and competition.
-You might get paid per word, hourly, or a flat rate, depending on the project and the client.
+Depending on the project and the client, you might get paid per word, hourly, or a flat rate.

 The U.S. Bureau of Labor Statistics shows the median pay for interpreters and translators at $51,830 per year or $24.92 per hour as of 2019.